wejotef/QEmu-Windows11-Test-Android-Linux-OSs/README.md

-The idea of this project is to have a test environment on a USB stick that allows both Android OSs and Linux OSs to run without the need to set up a dual-boot on the Windows computer using QEMU (Quick EMUlator) what is a free and open-source emulator and virtualizer that can emulate a full system, including a processor, memory, hence allowing you to run a guest operating system within it.
+The idea of this project is to have a complete test environment on a USB stick that allows both Android OSs and Linux OSs to run without the need to set up a dual-boot on the Windows computer using QEMU (Quick EMUlator) what is a free and open-source emulator and virtualizer that can emulate a full system, including a processor, memory, hence allowing you to run a guest operating system within it.
+Virtualization allows to run operating systems without having to change the partitioning of the hard disks.
+This minimizes the risk of making mistakes during these hard disk operations and accidentally deleting data.

 So you need a high-speed USB-C stick on which a copy of QEMU and the .ISO file of the OSs to be tested are installed.